A26 Ballee Road East to M2 link, Ballymena

 This most interesting scheme is required because of changing road building policy, and is difficult to understand without looking at the general area map linked to above.
 When the M2 motorway was being built in the 1960s and early 1970s the sections bypassing Antrim (j5-7) and the section bypassing Ballymena (j10-12) were built early on.
 The plan was then to fill in the gap with the remaining section of motorway.

 In the mean time, the Ballee Road East was built to temporarily connect the current A26 to the M2 at junction 10.
 Junction 10 was constructed as a roundabout with two overbridges ready to take the completed M2.
-However, the motorway plan was axed in 1975, meaning that the bridges have been disused and the Ballee Road East the main road for the past 30 years.
+However, the motorway plan was axed in 1975, meaning that the route under the bridges have never been used, and the Ballee Road East the main road for the past 30 years.
 It is currently a dual-carriageway which was built in 1969 at the same time as the Ballymena Bypass.

-Now that the M2 plans have been shelved once and for all, the Roads Service has decided to re-route the Ballee Road East down under these disused bridges so that it flows directly onto the M2.
+Now that the M2 plans have been shelved once and for all, Roads Service has decided to re-route the Ballee Road East down under these redundant bridges so that it flows directly onto the M2.
 This change will substantially reduce congestion and is so obvious that it is amazing that it wasn't done long before now!
-The M2 at Ballymena today (2005) carries 25,500 vehicles per day and the Ballee Road East 22,500.
+The M2 at Ballymena today carried 25,500 vehicles per day in 2005, and the Ballee Road East 22,500.
 15,000 of these vehicles would pass straight through if the underpass was built, substantially easing flow at the junction.

-The cost of £6.1m publicised in 2005 had risen to £7m by the time this public consultation was released in July 2006.
+The cost of £6.1m publicised in 2005 had risen to £7m by the time this public consultation was released in July 2006, and had risen again to £12m by March 2009.

 Progress